-In 2004 Prof Michael King, a leading figure in the Royal College of Psychiatrists, carried out a survey of professionals in the field^[3] and found that 'only a small minority believed that current practice denied people distressed by their homosexuality an effective means to
+In 2004 Prof Michael King, a leading figure in the Royal College of Psychiatrists, carried out a survey of professionals in the field^[52] and found that 'only a small minority believed that current practice denied people distressed by their homosexuality an effective means to change their sexual orientation.'

-^[1] The British Journal of Psychiatry.
-Mar 2004, 184 (4) 361-362; DOI: 10.1192/bjp.184.4.361-a change their sexual orientation.'
 This is a remarkable statement: as recently as 2004 most professionals - who had first-hand experience of therapies - believed that people unhappy with their same-sex feelings could find 'effective' ways to change.
-Yet anyone holding that view today is liable to be struck off by their professional body.
-Why?
-Has the evidence changed?
-No, the evidence has been overcome by ideology.